 All residents traveling internationally are required to send an email of any length every 1-2 weeks to the Global Medicine Chief Resident.
 Pictures are welcomed.
 This information may be shared on the Global Medicine Facebook page.

 Residents who complete an international elective are required to complete a scholarly project or activity.
 This will be planned with the help of each site's assigned UMN Faculty Site Director.

 A faculty member at the international site must complete a short evaluation form of their resident.
 Residents must complete a site evaluation to describe the logistics of their international site for perusal by residents interested in the same rotation in the future.
 These evaluations should be given to the Global Medicine Chief or email@example.com after return to the US to qualify for receipt of the one-time travel stipend reimbursement.

 All residents will write a reflective essay and/or present their international experiences in the Pathway Newsletter or at a Tropical and Travel Medicine Seminar, Department of Medicine Grand Rounds, Morning Report, or similar event.

 You must obtain approval from Dr. Cindy Howard and Dr. Mike Pitt of Global Health Pediatric Division and fulfill pediatric pre-travel, travel, and post-travel requirements prior to a pediatric international rotation.

-You may participate in a total of 2 months of global health electives during their 4 years of residency.
-This must be one that qualifies for pediatrics and one that qualifies for medicine.
+You may participate in a total of 2 months of global health electives during your 4 years of residency.
+There must be one that qualifies for pediatrics and one that qualifies for medicine.
 Some rotations involve both pediatrics and medicine and may qualify for both.